Skiing 101: Everything to know before you go

 If you're staying on-mountain, it's best to book a table for dinner ahead of time, as they book out very quickly.
 There's nothing better than dinner and a drink after a long day of skiing, so check the resort's website for all your options.
 They may even have live music on weekends.

-But most of all, have fun, stay safe, and enjoy the best Victoria's ski resorts have to offer.
+But most of all, have fun, stay safe, and enjoy the best ski resorts New South Wales have to offer.